huggingface/blog/audio-datasets.md

 ## Closing Remarks

-In this blog post, we covered how to load any audio dataset on the Hugging Face Hub with one line of Python code.
-We performed a series of generic pre-processing steps to prepare our dataset for a machine learning model.
+In this blog post, we explored the Hugging Face Hub and experienced the dataset preview, an effective means of previewing a dataset before downloading it.
+We covered how to load any audio dataset with one line of Python code and performed a series of generic pre-processing steps to prepare our dataset for a machine learning model.
 In total, this required just 13 lines of code, relying on simple Python function definitions to perform the necessary operations.
 We introduced streaming mode, a method for loading and preparing samples of audio data on the fly.

-We explored the Hugging Face Hub and experienced the dataset preview, an effective means of previewing a dataset before downloading it.
 We concluded by summarising the most popular speech recognition, speech translation and audio classification datasets on the Hub.

 Having read this blog, we hope you agree that 🤗 Datasets is the number one library for downloading and preparing audio datasets.